F4J’s Intervention

 - Job creation opportunities in the West Bank and Gaza.

-F4J’s Financing Instruments
+F4J’s Financing Instruments:

 The project adopts two innovative financing instruments to encourage new investments and qualify youth graduates to enter the labor market: Investment Co-Financing Facility (ICF) and Development Impact Bond (DIB).